 Harry ‘Tiger’ Edwards operated a pie cart in Sydney’s Woolloomooloo just before WWII, taking advantage of custom from the navy dockyards.
 He enlisted in 1938, was invalided out in 1942, then returned with his pie caravan in 1945.
 Famous for its pie and peas, Harry’s Cafe de Wheels was patronised by sailors and celebrities, prostitutes and late-night revellers.
 The original caravan is now in Sydney’s Powerhouse Museum.
 More

-The Wine and Food Society of Victoria was modelled on the London Wine and Food Society established by Andre Simon.
+The Wine and Food Society of Victoria was modelled on the London Wine and Food Society established by gourmet and historian Andre Simon.
+It was formed in September 1936, with a joining fee of one guinea (£1/1/- or $2.10) and an annual membership fee of two guineas.
+The first president was Francois de Castella.
 Functions were mostly for gentlemen only, with four grand banquets each year to which ladies were invited.
 Only in 1998 was the constitution changed to permit female membership.
-The first president was Francois de Castella.>Wine and Food Society of Victoria
+More

 In 1936, The Mail, Adelaide, published a recipe for seafood cocktail as a suggestion for a beach party.
 It’s unclear when the first seafood cocktail was consumed in Australia, but according to legend its origins go back to the Californian goldfields in the mid-19th century.
 In the 1930s, the dish popped up on Australian menus and was associated with Hollywood glamour.
 More